-- Alum Cave Bluff
+- Alum Cave Bluffs

 You’ll begin this hike at the Grassy Patch just off the parking area.
-Shortly after entering the forest, you willAlum Cave Bluff Trail parallel the Alum Cave Creek for approximately a mile and then follow Styx Branch, a main tributary of Alum Cave Creek.
+Shortly after entering the forest, you will reach the Alum Cave Bluff Trail parallel the Alum Cave Creek for approximately a mile and then follow Styx Branch, a main tributary of Alum Cave Creek.
 A few hundred yards beyond this point, you’ll see the boulder and log remains of a 1993 flash flood and landslide on your left.
-A heavy thunderstorm dumped several inches of rain, with a force so great that huge boulders were exposed and tossed–its path is clear to the hiker and will remain so for years.
-At mile 1.5 you come to Arch Rock, where a set of stone stairs aids your passage through one of the few natural arches inside the park.
-At the 1.8 mile mark you will come upon Inspiration Point, affording the first panoramic view of the area.
-Thereafter, you’ll pass through an area of low shrubs, and shortly thereafter arrive at Alum Cave Bluff (mile 2.3).
+A heavy thunderstorm dumped several inches of rain with a force so great that huge boulders were exposed and tossed–its path is clear to the hiker and will remain so for years.
+At mile 1.5, you come to Arch Rock, where a set of stone stairs aids your passage through one of the few natural arches inside the park.
+At the 1.8 mile mark, you will come upon Inspiration Point, affording the first panoramic view of the area.
+Thereafter, you’ll pass through an area of low shrubs, and shortly thereafter, arrive at Alum Cave Bluff (mile 2.3).
 Alum Cave is not what the name implies.
-Its not a cave–rather it’s a jutting ledge of black slate, forming out over the trail to give the impression of a cave.
+Its not a cave–rather it’s a jutting ledge of black slate forming out over the trail to give the impression of a cave.
 The name Alum Cave comes from the deposits of alum found along the “cave” walls.

-For the hardy souls who will continue on to LeConte Lodge, the trail curves up and around the bluff and begins following the ridge that forms the southern flank of Mount Le Conte.
+For the avid hikers who will continue on to LeConte Lodge, the trail curves up and around the bluff and begins following the ridge that forms the southern flank of Mount LeConte.

-Two hundred yards from its finish at Le Conte Lodge, the trail is joined from the left by the Rainbow Falls Trail.
-Le Conte Lodge consists of several wood-shingled cabins, two lodges, and a dining room.
+Two hundred yards from its finish at LeConte Lodge, the trail is joined from the left by the Rainbow Falls Trail.
+LeConte Lodge consists of several wood-shingled cabins, two lodges and a dining room.
 There is no electricity and water is pumped into holding tanks from a spring.
-The lodge uses llamas to haul in supplies (that’s a story for a future issue!).
+The Lodge even uses llamas to haul in supplies.
 Reservations can be made at LeConte Lodge by calling (423) 429-5704.
 There’s usually quite a waiting list, so you’ll want to try to get in quite a while ahead of your visit.